1047 Games raises $100M on the runaway success of its debut title, Splitgate – TechCrunch

 Co-founder and CEO Ian Proulx credited a dedicated community and, as he described it, “taking a Silicon Valley approach to running a game business.”

-At the time 1047 Games was founded, about 5 years ago, free to play (f2p) PC games were a niche genre.
-While games like World of Tanks and Warframe were seeing success, and of course many mobile games relying on in-app-purchases, Fortnite had yet to show the industry that f2p could be so ludicrously profitable.
+At the time 1047 Games was founded, about five years ago, free to play (F2P) PC games were a niche genre.
+While games like World of Tanks and Warframe were seeing success, and of course many mobile games relying on in-app purchases, Fortnite had yet to show the industry that F2P could be so ludicrously profitable.

-“5 years ago it was very hit driven: you spend years developing a product, put all this money into hyping the launch, and then hope it’s a success,” Proulx explained.
+“Five years ago it was very hit-driven: You spend years developing a product, put all this money into hyping the launch and then hope it’s a success,” Proulx explained.
 “Our process was, there’s no way we can take that risk — if we spent our entire budget and got it wrong, we’re out of business.
 So we thought, let’s do a soft launch, put it out there and see what happens, learn, listen, look at the data.
 Why would I spend money marketing a product that I have no idea about whether it will be a success?
 If we wanted to spend money, and we didn’t have a lot, I’d rather spend it on a product that has great metrics and KPIs.”

-If you’re not familiar with it, Splitgate is a multiplayer online competitive shooter with a lot of DNA from the old-school arena shooters like Quake 3, Unreal Tournament, and Halo.
+If you’re not familiar with it, Splitgate is a multiplayer online competitive shooter with a lot of DNA from the old-school arena shooters like Quake 3, Unreal Tournament and Halo.
 Those games are frenetic enough, but Splitgate adds the ability to bend space with portals, like the eponymous Portal, adding a truly ridiculous amount of mobility to the action.

 Proulx said investors shut the door on him repeatedly because they didn’t see Splitgate competing in any of the popular genres, battle royales and hero shooters, for instance.
 But he felt confident that this update to a familiar formula would be a success partly because the demand was there, just sleeping.
 “People grew up playing these games, and the reason [the market] is dead is not because they stopped loving them,” he said.
 “No one has moved the needle because there hasn’t been a lot of innovation, and there hasn’t been something that’s accessible to the masses.
 Quake Arena is great, but it’s extremely difficult.
 No 12-year-old Fortnite kid is gonna play it.
 We really do fill this void.”